Vaelico333/vaelico333.github.io/README.md

 And so, for a year, due to some improvement in my production technician career, I kept a low profile as a developer, but the right time came after I met a very special person, who became my girlfriend shortly after.
 Now I'm studying Data Analytics and Power AI with [thePower](https://app.thepower.education/), and I'm starting to do some freelance projects: more on that soon.

+I just started a new and exciting course: python and machine learning with Deusto.
+On that course, I'll get python certification as well as training on real companies.

 ---

 ## My goal & purpose